 The Faculty Excellence Awards support faculty and provide a mechanism to recognize faculty excellence each year as determined by their peers.
-Ozark Campus Full Time Faculty who have completed three (3) years of service with the campus will be eligible for nomination for excellence in teaching and service by their peers.
+Ozark Campus Full Time Faculty who has completed three (3) years of service with the campus will be eligible for nomination for excellence in teaching and service by their peers.
+To ensure fairness, current members of the Faculty Senate are not eligible for nomination.
+Recipients of the Faculty Excellence Awards must be selected and reported to the Registrar by April 1 of each spring semester to guarantee inclusion of their names in the graduation program.
 Nominees will have an opportunity to submit portfolios as required and to be eligible to be evaluated by an ad hoc committee of the Faculty Senate.
-Faculty selected to receive the award for Excellence in Teaching and Excellence in Service will receive recognition at the Ozark Campus Graduation Ceremony held in the spring and will also receive a one-time stipend of \$500.00, less benefits.
+Faculty selected to receive the award for Excellence in Teaching and Excellence in Service will receive recognition at the Ozark Campus Graduation Ceremony held in the spring and will also receive a one-time stipend, less benefits.